![]() |

 A significant amount of the 'newer' material presented in these pages originates from people communicating via internet resources since around 1992.
 Special mention for adding to our knowledge or for providing services to this Voynich community I feel is deserved by (alphabetically): G. Claston, J. Gillogly, J. Guy, G. Landini, Ph.
 Neal, N. Pelling, J.K.
 Petersen, M. Ponzi, R. Prinke, J. Reeds, R. SantaColoma, D. Scott, J. Stolfi, E. Velinska

-Additional acknowledgments for contributions on specific topics may be found on individual pages.
+Additional acknowledgements for contributions on specific topics may be found on individual pages.

 This is not an "official" site of the Voynich MS, in any sense.
 I am not affiliated with the Beinecke Rare Book and Manuscript Library, whose web presence can be found here.
 This site does not represent the opinion of Yale University or the Beinecke Library.
 At the same time I wish to express my gratitude to the Beinecke library for the excellent understanding over many years now.